bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.05 Next Click Handler with If Statement." />
 </p>

-In the previous lesson, we got our click handler working.
-So that you can click on the the button, and the images will move forward and the slider will function.
+<p>In the previous lesson, we got our click handler working.
+So that you
+can click on the the button, and the images will move forward and the slider will function.
 But when you get to the end of the strip slides right outside the slider window.
-Which is not really what we want.
+Which is not really what we want.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 319. example, next click handler with if statement (191) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">